jwiegley/git-scripts/README.md

 * The "local <-> origin" section is itemizing all branches on the 'origin' remote.
 In this instance:
   * The remote branch 'origin/delete-me' is not checked-out locally.
   * The remote branch 'origin/master' is tracked by the local branch 'master'.
-* The asterisks to the left of local 'master' branch names indicate the current working branch.
+* The asterisks to the left of the local 'master' branch names indicate the current working branch.
 * The blue branch names indicate a tracking relationship between a local and it's upstream branch.
 * The "local <-> upstream" section relates tracking branches while remote-specific sections relate identically named branches.
-This distinction determines the semantics of the green "Everything is synchronized" message.
+This distinction determines the semantics of the green "... synchronized" messages.
-  * In the "local <-> upstream" section, this indicates that all local branches which are tracking an upstream are up-to-date with their respective upstream counterparts.
+  * In the "local <-> upstream" section, this indicates that all local branches which are tracking an upstream are synchronized with their respective upstream counterparts.
-  * In remote-specific sections, this indicates that all local branches which have the same name as some branch on this remote are up-to-date with that remote branch.
+  * In remote-specific sections, this indicates that all local branches which have the same name as some branch on this remote are synchronized with that remote branch.
-  * In single branch reports, this indicates that the local branch is up-to-date with it's upstream counterpart if it is tracking an upstream; otherwise this will always be shown.
+  * In single branch reports, this indicates that the local branch is tracking an upstream branch and is synchronized with it's upstream counterpart.
+  * In arbitrary branch comparison reports, this indicates that the two compared branches are synchronized with each other.

 ```
 USAGE:

   git-branch-status
+  git-branch-status [ base-branch-name compare-branch-name ]
-  git-branch-status [-a | --all]
+  git-branch-status [ -a | --all ]
-  git-branch-status [-b | --branch] [branch-name]
+  git-branch-status [ -b | --branch ] [filter-branch-name]
-  git-branch-status [-d | --dates]
+  git-branch-status [ -d | --dates ]
-  git-branch-status [-h | --help]
+  git-branch-status [ -h | --help ]
-  git-branch-status [-r | --remotes]
+  git-branch-status [ -r | --remotes ]
-  git-branch-status [-v | --verbose]
+  git-branch-status [ -v | --verbose ]

 EXAMPLES: